-ALOR SETAR: The Ministry of Domestic Trade and Consumer Affairs (KPDNHEP) yesterday warned all retailers, including sundry shop owners, not to sell the 'ghost smoke' candy, especially to schoolchildren or face consequent legal action and heavy penalty.
+The Ministry of Domestic Trade and Consumer Affairs today warned all retailers, including sundry shop owners, not to sell the 'ghost smoke' candy, especially to schoolchildren or face consequent legal action and heavy penalty.

-Minister Datuk Seri Saifuddin Nasution Ismail said the ministry viewed seriously the issue and had been intensifying effort and deploying more enforcement personnel to tackle the ghost smoke candy issue.
+Minister Saifuddin Nasution Ismail said the ministry viewed the issue seriously and had been intensifying effort and deploying more enforcement personnel to tackle the 'ghost smoke' candy issue.

-"So, I am warning all retailers not to sell the candy because selling such a cheap item can land them a very heavy penalty," he told reporters after the presentation of credentials for northern zone parliamentary consumerism coordinators here yesterday.
+"I am warning all retailers not to sell the candy because selling such a cheap item can land them a very heavy penalty," he told reporters after the presentation of credentials for northern zone parliamentary consumerism coordinators in Alor Setar today.

-In the raid in Kulim, for example, he said the ministry's enforcement team seized 108 packets of the candy worth only RM54, but the seller could face fine of up to RM100,000 or a jail term not exceeding three years or both if convicted under Section 5 (1) the Trade Descriptions Act 2011.
+In the raid in Kulim, Kedah, for example, he said the ministry's enforcement team seized 108 packets of the candy worth only RM54, but the seller could face a fine of up to RM100,000 or a jail term not exceeding three years or both if convicted under Section 5 (1) of the Trade Descriptions Act 2011.